kimintime/Harmonious_HR_taskmanager/README.md

 - Secure registration and login
 - Users see their own tasks and tasks are remembered
 - Basic todo list functions of adding, editing, and deleting tasks
+- Uploading user profile image

 #### Future Additions
-- Full implementation of profile picture upload (currently only supported in the backend)
+- User profile updating

 [Back](#harmonious-hr-app)